Add an entity to example utterances

 In the utterance

-In the pop-up dialog box, select hierarchical for Entity type, then add
+In the What type of entity do you want to create? pop-up box, select hierarchical for Entity type, then add

 Destinationas children, and then select Done.

 The word in the utterance was labeled with the parent hierarchical entity.
 You need to assign the word to a child entity.
 Return to the utterance on the intent detail page.
 Select the word, then from the drop-down list choose the entity name you created, and follow the menu to the right to choose the correct child entity.

 Child entity names must be unique across all entities in a single app.
 Two different hierarchical entities may not contain child entities with the same name.